Follow These 8 Steps to Become a COTA

-Remember, not everyone has the same expectations out of a school program, so try to find the real reason people like or dislike a certain program.
+Remember, not everyone has the same expectations out of an OTA program, so try to find the real reason people like or dislike a certain program.
 It may simply be that they had a personality conflict with an instructor.

 In addition, many instructors try to teach you skills you will need to have in the field – time management, multitasking, and collaboration, to name a few – by exposing you to situations that require it.

 5. Complete Fieldwork